On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Information Reconciliation via Computational Entanglement

-In this context, we considered Alice and Bob, each independently sampling random features denoted as $w_0$ and $w'_0$, respectively, following specific probability distributions, such as the standard normal distribution.
-Given the freedom to utilize an encoder associated with a collection of reduction matrices, denoted as $\lbrace{\hat{G}_1, \ldots, \hat{G}_t\rbrace}$; with a sufficiently large $t$, Alice and Bob can collaboratively generate reduced codewords, $\hat{c}_t$ and $\hat{c}'_t$, that possess perfect correlation or anti-correlation through computational entanglement.
-These entangled codewords can subsequently serve as a means for encoding and decoding a message denoted as $m$, thus facilitating information transmission between the parties involved.
-This implies that any encoded message, denoted as
+As illustrated in Figure \ref{fig:entangle_app}, consider a scenario where Alice and Bob each independently sample random noise, denoted as $w_0$ and $w'_0$, respectively, from specific probability distributions, such as the standard normal distribution.
+By employing an encoder represented as the trained model $H_{\textnormal{Linear}}(.)={G}_L, \ldots, G_2 G_1(.)$, and with a sufficiently large $L$, Alice and Bob can collaboratively generate output vectors $w_L$ and $w'_L$ that exhibit perfect correlation or anti-correlation through computational entanglement.
+These entangled output vectors (after normalized to unit norm) can then be used to encrypt and decrypt a message, denoted as $m$, thereby enabling reliable information transmission between the parties.
+This approach suggests that for any message $m\in\bin^{k}$ (let it be binary representation) to be shared between Alice and Bob, Alice can first encode a random noise vector $w_0$ using the trained model $H_{\textnormal{Linear}}(.)$ to produce the output binary vector $\mathsf{sgn}(\frac{H_{\textnormal{Linear}}(w_0)}{\norm{H_{\textnormal{Linear}}(w_0)}})$, where $\mathsf{sgn}(x)=0$ if $x\leq{1/2}$, otherwise $\mathsf{sgn}(x)=1$.
+Encryption can then be performed through an addition modulo two operation (XOR $ \xor$) to produce a ciphertext ($y$):